 I like his view of the world.
 I like his photographic work.
 Marie-Ange Ostré is globe-trotter and diver, like me.
 She has just published her first book and it is a pleasure to rediscover her images thus highlighted.

-From Greenland to the Marquesas Islands, from Brazil to Namibia, from Indonesian rice paddies to Bahamian lagoons, she takes us on incredible journeys.
-And his sincere enthusiasm to share them, to tell them, to give us to see, through his eyes, these distant horizons, touches me a lot.
+From Greenland to the Marquesas Islands, from Brazil to Namibia, from Indonesian rice fields to the lagoons of the Bahamas, blogging photographer and globetrotter Marie-Ange Ostré takes us on incredible journeys.
+And her sincere enthusiasm to share them, to tell their stories, to give us the opportunity to see, through her eyes, these distant horizons, touches me a lot.

 Taking photos has become commonplace, accessible to all, with the progress of digital.
 But to take pictures is different.

 It is to look at the world, to have a point of view.
 And then dare, possibly, confront him, submit him to other looks.

 "For years, I have not been traveling without my camera; he is my alter ego, my log book, my accomplice and my reminder sometimes. "

 Marie-Ange's introductory words sum up the philosophy of this book well.
 I can imagine what it must have cost her to sort and select the photographs she wanted to collect in her first book.
 The accompanying texts have the grace to remain short, to let the image speak for itself.

 Page after page, it is first of all a tribute to the splendour of nature, be it beach, desert, geyser or jungle.
 Landscapes conducive to escape, to dream, to wonder.

 And then there are the looks and the faces crossed in these distant latitudes.
 Men and women who have transformed the journey into an encounter.